Eliastik/page-shadow/ROADMAP.md

 #### Bugs to fix

+* [ ] (Medium) Bug with fast apply mode and iframes + preset: iframe use global settings instead of preset settings from parent page
 * [ ] (Minor) Fix transition white that disable some transitions?
 * [ ] (Minor) Sometimes when opening custom themes settings, the link color of the custom theme 1 is copied to the text color randomly + edit icon displayed